Miniand/brdg.me/Godeps/_workspace/src/github.com/dancannon/gorethink/README.md

 ### Connection Pool

-The driver uses a connection pool at all times, however by default there is only a single connection available.
-In order to turn this into a proper connection pool, we need to pass the `maxIdle`, `maxActive` and/or `idleTimeout` parameters to Connect():
+The driver uses a connection pool at all times, by default it creates and frees connections automatically.
+It's safe for concurrent use by multiple goroutines.

+To configure the connection pool `MaxIdle`, `MaxOpen` and `IdleTimeout` can be specified during connection.
+If you wish to change the value of `MaxIdle` or `MaxOpen` during runtime then the functions `SetMaxIdleConns` and `SetMaxOpenConns` can be used.

 ```go
 import (